-The College Assessment of Academic Proficiency (CAAP) test is required of all students scheduled to graduate.
-Criteria for CAAP test eligibility are six (6) hours of English, six (6) hours of mathematics, as well as a total of at least 45 hours of instruction.
-This test has sections on writing, mathematics, reading comprehension, science, and critical thinking.
-Those students eligible to take the CAAP test are notified by the SUSLA Testing Center.
+The College Assessment of Academic Proficiency (CAAP) test is required of all students scheduled to graduate including student receiving certificates and technical diplomas.
 The CAAP is scheduled annually and dates are published in the schedule of classes and on the University website.
 Students are strongly encouraged to take the CAAP on the designated test date.
 Students who must reschedule the CAAP are charged a fee, which includes the cost of additional assessment materials, shipping and handling fees.